timfulker/musobuddy/documentation/BETA_TESTING_GUIDE.md

 ## Core Features Testing

 ### 3. Booking Management
-**What to test:** Creating, managing, and tracking bookings **How to test:**
+**What to test:** Advanced booking system with AI features **How to test:**
 1. Create several test bookings with different:
-   - Event types (wedding, corporate, private party)
+   - Custom gig types (use both preset and custom options)
-   - Venues and locations
+   - Venues and locations with travel distances
-   - Dates and times
+   - Dates and times (test conflict detection)
-   - Fee structures
+   - Fee structures and pricing guides
-2. Test bulk operations (select multiple bookings)
+2. Test the "Quick Add" booking feature
+3. Use AI inquiry parsing to extract booking details from emails
+4. Test booking status changes and CTA buttons
-3. Use search and filter functions
+5. Use search and filter functions with multiple criteria
-4. Test conflict detection with overlapping bookings
+6. Test conflict detection with overlapping bookings (hard/soft conflicts)

 **What to report:**
-- Does the booking system cover your real-world needs?
+- Does the advanced booking system cover your real-world needs?
-- Are any essential booking fields missing?
-- How intuitive is the conflict detection?
+- How useful is the AI inquiry parsing feature?
+- Is the conflict detection system helpful for preventing double-bookings?
-- What additional booking features would help your business?
+- What additional booking automation would help your business?

 ### 4. Contract System
 **What to test:** Contract generation and management